-According to Marcantonio (1985), however, the morpheme often appearing on definite objects in Mansy serves to mark the topic role of the object.
-Nikolaeva's (1999, 2001) analysis of Khanty differential verb-object agreement, illustrated in (3a,b) below, leads to a similar - but more explicit - conclusion: she presents a large amount of convincing evidence indicating that Khanty differential object agreement, elicited seemingly optionally by definite objects, in fact encodes the secondary topic function of the object in SOV sentences.
-(She defines the secondary topic as a contextually given referent such that the utterance is construed to be about the relationship between it and the referent of the primary topic.)
+According to Marcantonio (1985), however, the morpheme often appearing on definite objects in Mansi serves to mark the topic role of the object.
+Nikolaeva's (1999, 2001) analysis of Khanty differential verb-object agreement, illustrated in (2a,b) below, leads to a similar - but more explicit - conclusion: she presents a large amount of convincing evidence indicating that Khanty differential object agreement, elicited seemingly optionally by definite objects, in fact encodes the secondary topic function of the object in SOV sentences.
 Compare: